cran/workflowsets/README.md

 By contributing to this project, you agree to abide by its terms.

--   For questions and discussions about tidymodels packages, modeling, and machine learning, please [post on RStudio Community](https://community.rstudio.com/new-topic?category_id=15&tags=tidymodels,question).
+-   For questions and discussions about tidymodels packages, modeling, and machine learning, please [post on Posit Community](https://community.rstudio.com/new-topic?category_id=15&tags=tidymodels,question).

 -   If you think you have encountered a bug, please [submit an